 Keep in mind, that these are not 13 sequential steps.
 They are more like a list of potential states or stages you’ll drop into or pass through as you meditate.
 Sometimes you’ll drop straight into a deep, restful meditation.
-At other times you’ll spend 20 minutes doing little more than thinking through your day.
+At other times you’ll spend 20 minutes thinking through your day.
 Sometimes focus will be effortless, at others it may feel like a struggle.
 Neither results in a better meditation than the other.
 In fact, you’ll probably learn more when your mind is filled with thought or on those occasions when you’re struggling to meditate at all.

 What you may experience